froschgrosch/Quake3e_render/quake3e_render/README.md

     - Set the output framerate.
 - `"ffmpegMode" : 0`
     - Select index of the ffmpeg pipe format mode, which is stored in `ffmpegPipeFormats` variable.
-- `"keepFFmpegLogs" : 0`
+- `"logFFmpeg" : 0`
-    - When set to 1, the ffmpeg encoding logs will be copied to the output path.
+    - When set to 1, the ffmpeg encoding logs will be moved to the output path.
+    - When set to 2, the logs will be compressed and moved to the output path.
-- `"compressLogs" : 0`
+- `"logSession" : 0`
+    - When set to 1, *session.json* will be moved to the *zz_render\logs\\* directory
-    - When set to 1, all logs (session logs and ffmpeg logs) will be compressed with 7zip (gzip format)
+    - When set to 2, *session.json* will be compressed and moved to the *zz_render\logs\\* directory

 ## Application configuration